arapo/starling-demo-mobile-eclipse/README.md

 starling-demo-mobile
 ====================

-The Starling mobile memo set up as an Eclipse/FlashDevelop project with Ant build scripts
+The Starling mobile demo set up as an Eclipse/FlashDevelop project with Ant build scripts